-- (a) Marine mammal monitoring must be conducted in accordance with the conditions in this section and the Monitoring Plan (attached) and this IHA. - (b) Monitoring must be conducted by qualified, NMFS-approved PSOs, in accordance with the following conditions: - (i) PSOs must be independent of the activity contractor (for example, employed by a subcontractor) and have no other assigned tasks during monitoring periods. - (ii) At least one PSO must have prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization. - (iii) Other PSOs may substitute other relevant experience, education (degree in biological science or related field), or training for prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization.
-PSOs may also substitute Alaska native traditional knowledge for experience.

-- (iv) Where a team of three or more PSOs is required, a lead observer or monitoring coordinator must be designated.
-The lead observer must have prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization. - (v) PSOs must be approved by NMFS prior to beginning any activity subject to this IHA. - (c) The Holder must establish monitoring locations as described in the Monitoring Plan (attached).
-For all pile driving activities, a minimum of one PSO must be assigned to each active pile driving location to monitor the shutdown zones.
-For vibratory driving of temporary template piles, sheet piles, and fender piles, a minimum of three PSOs must be assigned to monitor the shutdown zone and Level B harassment zones. - (d) PSOs must record all observations of marine mammals, regardless of distance from the pile being driven, as well as the additional data indicated in section 6 of this IHA.
+- (a) Marine mammal monitoring must be conducted in accordance with the conditions in this section and this IHA. - (b) Monitoring must be conducted by qualified, NMFS-approved PSOs, in accordance with the following conditions: - (i) PSOs must be independent (i.e., not construction personnel) and have no other assigned tasks during monitoring periods. - (ii) At least one PSO must have prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization or Letter of Concurrence. - (iii) Other PSOs may substitute other relevant experience, education (degree in biological science or related field), or training for prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization. - (iv) Where a team of three or more PSOs is required, a lead observer or monitoring coordinator must be designated.
+The lead observer must have prior experience performing the duties of a PSO during construction activity pursuant to a NMFS-issued incidental take authorization. - (v) PSOs must be approved by NMFS prior to beginning any activity subject to this IHA. - (c) The Holder must establish the following monitoring locations with the best views of monitoring zones: